hyperledger/besu-docs/docs/public-networks/concepts/node-sync.md

 :::note Notes
 - Snap and checkpoint syncs handle blockchain data similarly to fast sync, but differ in how they process world state data.
-- By default, Snap sync does not download full block data for proof-of-work era blocks.
+- By default, Snap sync prunes historical block data for pre-merge PoW blocks.
-    Downloading full pre-merge blocks by setting `--snapsync-synchronizer-pre-merge-headers-only-enabled` to `false` could double the download time.
+    Downloading full PoW blocks could double the download time and increases disk usage.
-- As of late 2023, an average Mainnet snap sync consumes around 1000 GB using Bonsai Tries.
+- As of mid 2025, an average Mainnet snap sync (with history pruning enabled) consumes around 785 GB using Bonsai Tries.
   Read more about [storage requirements](data-storage-formats.md#storage-requirements) across data storage formats and sync modes.
 - Testnets take significantly less time and space to sync.